mdarora/BookStore_project/README.txt

 1219
 	-Modified Upsert.cshtml file added some asp attributes to form elements 1232
 	-Added asp-action for upser file in index
+1243
+	-Added added script file for validation